nialloriordan/dbt_blogs/docs/development.md

 To add new requirements:
 1. Add requirements to [pyproject.toml](../pyproject.toml)
-2. Update poetry's lock file via `make update-poetry`
+2. Update poetry's lock file via `make poetry-update`
-3. Install the requirements with `make requirements` locally to make sure the build succeeds
+3. Install the requirements with `make poetry-requirements` locally to make sure the build succeeds

 ## Docker

-To enable the dbt and postgres containers to communicate it's necessary to create the following network:

-`docker network create postgres_bridge`

-For production, it is also necessary to create the following named volumes:
+For production, it's necessary to create the following named volumes:

 `docker volume create redditpgdata` - used to persist airflow postgres data